Committee of Management

 John joined the Committee of Management in 2017.

 Carwyn worked in banking and accountancy before obtaining a degree in Accountancy & Finance.
 He joined the South Wales Police in 1990, was promoted to Sergeant in 1997 and Inspector in 2006.
-The majority of his service has been in roads policing where he was the lead for serious collision investigation.
 He is currently a Response Inspector covering the counties of Merthyr and Rhonda Cynon Taff.
 Carwyn holds a post graduate certificate in education and qualifications in project management.

 Carwyn was appointed Force Authorised Officer in July 2013.
 He joined the Committee of Management in 2016.